-- 11. This chapter sets out: - 11.1 the statutory framework for reconsidering and amending Transpower's IPP determination following the Authority's advice of its decisions on the 2020 TPM guidelines and the incorporation of the new TPM into the Code; and - the background to our decision, including our October 2021 consideration of the first stage of Transpower's costs to develop and implement the TPM.
+- 21. This chapter sets out: - 21.1 the statutory framework for reconsidering and amending Transpower's IPP determination following the Authority's advice of its decisions on the 2020 TPM guidelines and the incorporation of the new TPM into the Code; and - the background to our draft decision, including our previous consideration of Transpower's costs to develop and implement the TPM.